Premierships of Maurice Duplessis: Media and censorship

 Literature was mostly unaffected by government intervention, in part because attacks on the government in fiction were not treated seriously in contemporary French Canadian society, but cinematic productions attracted significant scrutiny of the Attorney General's (Duplessis's) Bureau of Censorship.
 Yves Lever, a historian of cinematography, refers to the period as "the darkest in the censorship of cinema".
 Duplessis would often phone the censors to complain about the publications he did not like, which disproportionately affected contemporary French films (he found them "immoral").
 Federally-owned media entities also had a hard time in Duplessis's Quebec.
 The distribution of the films of the National Film Board of Canada (NFB) was banned, as he thought that the organization was a communist stronghold, and he hindered the construction of a television transmitter meant for the NFB on Mount Royal.
 When a total ban became impossible, Duplessis persisted with a 1954 NFB film ban in schools, and he would then harass the Board with the imposition of censorship fees.
 Radio-Canada's broadcasting similarly suffered from accusations of "promoting federal centralism".
 Just like the NFB, the CBC was also censored in the province, ostensibly because it distracted children from doing homework and because of the apparent "immorality" of the films it showed.
 Duplessis additionally ordered censor reviews of all movies produced on 16 mm films, tried unsuccessfully to censor all TV broadcasting, and banned drive-in theatres.

-As a response to these films, his government promoted home-grown documentary productions using the provincially-owned Service de ciné-photographie provinciale (SCP).
+As a response to these films, his government promoted home-grown documentary productions using the provincially-owned Service de ciné-photographie provincial (SCP).
 SCP then acted both as a censorship agency and as a filmmaker, albeit a relatively minor one.
 Maurice Proulx, a priest and agriculturer, produced a large portion of SCP films during Duplessis's rule, which contained Union Nationale-approved messages, though paradoxically Duplessis intervened less frequently into the SCP than his predecessor, Adélard Godbout.